engels

 4.1 Arrival in Italy and preparation for the discussions.

 The emperor left Venice on Feb.
 27 and traveled by ship across the Po to Ferrara, where he arrived on March 4.
-The patriarch arrived on March 7, and informed of the custom that each brought the pope the kiss of feet, he remained on his state boat until the pope withdrew his demand late at night.
-Joseph II had resolutely threatened to go back to Venice.
+The patriarch Josepg II arrived on March 7, and informed of the custom that each brought the pope the kiss of feet, he remained on his ship until the pope withdrew his demand late at night.
+The patriarch had resolutely threatened to go back to Venice.

 Of the historians who have described the incident surrounding the foot kissing, most disapprove of the Latin demand.
 But the preeminent researcher on the council, Joseph Gill, expresses no opinion on the claim.
 He is also silent on any psychological effect on the Greeks.
 If we then also see, that Gill barely discusses the whole incident, we must conclude that he downplays the importance of the incident.